Advertiser Disclosure

 An excellent partner program worth considering for Korean Air business class awards is Alaska Airlines Mileage Plan.
 Although Alaska is a member of the Oneworld alliance, the airlines have a non-alliance partnership.
 This means you can use Alaska miles to book award a Korean Air award.

-It is worth mentioning that Alaska will be implementing its new distance-based award charts in March 2024.
-Pricing will increase for awards depending on which city you fly from.
+It is worth mentioning that Alaska implemented its new distance-based award charts in March 2024.
+Pricing for awards is determined by which city you fly from.

 Award space is incredibly difficult to find.
 There are multiple weeks where not a single award seat can be found.
 Here is a one-way award between Los Angeles International Airport (LAX) and Seoul (ICN).